MamMark/mm/tos/mm/GPS/00_Readme.txt

     MPM_COLLECT     Stabilizing MPM.
 Collect enough fixes to help MPM stablize.  (~2 mins).

+    SATS_STARTUP    after booting, we may or may not have lost everything (Power On Reset, POR).
+SATS_STARTUP is used to get the GPS satellite state into a more reasonable state before starting normal operation.

     SATS_COLLECT    collecting almanac/ephemeri so the gps behaves better. during this collection one needs to leave the gps up. we turn off messages we don't want to receive while in